dssg/humanaifutures/README.md

 <img src='images/assignment_orange.png' width='25'/> [*Assignment:*](https://canvas.cmu.edu/courses/27949/assignments/457467) Submit the topics (on canvas) you're interested in for your class project in order for us to make teams.

 ### Jan 27:	What is AI, what can it do, and how does it work
+**Before Class**: Read the articles linked below and come to class prepared to discuss them.

 -  <img src='images/lectureicon.png' width='25'/> [Lecture Slides](https://docs.google.com/presentation/d/1ir48mdHdzQgehYTZLEEF25RAGMKJ_l37xX-AzaiHS7g/edit#slide=id.p)